carlylechia/My-To-do-List/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to the Microverse team for the guidance and reviews.
-- Inspiration
-- etc

 ## 📝 License